briancribb/STRPG-world-atlas/README.md

 So in the end, I'll have the <em>(user-hostile but functional)</em> AngularJS version, a React version, an Vue version and then maybe a modern Angular version.
 The data will remain the same, and the map will probably remain in it's current SVG form from now on.

 ## What's this data all about, anyway?
 That's... very nerdy.
-There was a <a target="_blank" href="https://en.wikipedia.org/wiki/Star_Trek:_The_Role_Playing_Game">Star Trek role-playing game</a> in the 80's, and the people who wrote the sourcebooks were also writing Star Trek novels at the time.
+There was a <a href="https://en.wikipedia.org/wiki/Star_Trek:_The_Role_Playing_Game" target="_blank">Star Trek role-playing game</a> in the 80's, and the people who wrote the sourcebooks were also writing Star Trek novels at the time.
 So the background information and the setting are written pretty well, and it's a major source of nostalgia for me.

 One of the sourcebooks was about a place called the Triangle, and it had info on 120 planets.
 Lots of info.
 Coordinates, history, climate, a trade profile to determine what goods would be bought and sold there, etc.